wilbertvb/wilbertvb.github.io/index.md

 title: About Me
 ---

-# 👋 Hello, I'm Wilbert Valverde B
+# 👋 Hello, I'm {{ site.title }}

-I'm a developer focusing on Senior Java Engineer.
+I'm a developer focusing on Java, python and other web technologies.
 Welcome to my portfolio and blog!

 ## My Skills